viviRbi/vyNote/readme.md

 - Thread class: getName (name of thread), start, run, sleep, yield, join, isAlive
 ## Explain the lifecycle of a thread
 - A thread, acording to Sun, have 4 states: new, runable, non-runable, terminated
-5. What is deadlock?
+## What is deadlock?
-6. What is the synchronized keyword?
+## What is the synchronized keyword?

+## Compile time and Runtime
+- compile time is a phase wherein the java compiler converts the java program into java bytecode
+- the java compiler can't compile the code, often because of syntax errors

 # IO / Serialization